Stichting Cassandra: History

 The foundation criticised the fact that since 2017 the maximum sentence of 12 years in prison had never been demanded in a rape case; the highest sentence imposed was 6 years, the lowest 21 days, and on average a rapist was jailed for a year and 5 months.
 The foundation highlighted that Meldpunt Kinderporno received approximately 300,000 reports of online child sexual abuse materials in 2019, which was 'an increase of 38 percent: the previous year, the number of reports increased by 45 percent'.
 Concerning consent, Stichting Cassandra stated that "what matters in abuse cases is whether facts and circumstances have made it impossible for the victim to freely determine their will", whether the perpetrator "abused this" or that the perpetrator even "deliberately created this situation".
-According to the foundation, "in an amendment to the law, the existence, abuse and / or deliberate influence of those power dynamics should be clearly elaborated and put at the center of consideration".
+According to the foundation, "in an amendment to the law, the existence, abuse and/or deliberate influence of those power dynamics should be elaborated and put at the center of consideration".
 Stichting Cassandra criticised newly introduced terminology "sexual interaction against the will" by minister Ferdinand Grapperhaus in the proposed law reform, referring to it as an example of "contempt and disregard" towards victims and that the choice of words "shifts the focus of the offender on something that happens between the offender and the victim" as well as that the "reality of being abused" is no longer mentioned, stating the choice of words was "neutralizing" abuse and "secondarily traumatizing" for victims.
-The foundation said among others seeing the terminology "sexual interaction" above sex crime articles concerning abuse of children, made them 'gag'.
+The foundation said, among others, seeing the terminology "sexual interaction" above sex crime articles concerning abuse of children, made them 'gag'.